Tiny "fibers" may have played role in 787 battery failure, NTSB says

 NTSB Chairman Deborah Hersman said last week that a short circuit in the lithium-ion battery had caused the fire.

-The Japan Transport Safety Board (JTSB) is investigating a second 787 battery incident that prompted an All Nippon Airways plane to make an emergency landing in western Japan on Jan.
-16. That battery showed signs of overheating.
+The Japan Transport Safety Board (JTSB) is investigating a second 787 battery incident that prompted an All Nippon Airways (9202.T) plane to make an emergency landing in western Japan on January 16.
+That battery showed signs of overheating.

 Air safety regulators worldwide later grounded all 787s until the cause and a solution are found.